demidenko05/beige-uml/README.txt

 This is the first free, truly cross-platform UML editor that can make a reliable (real-life) UML class diagram (with a frame, many classes and BUS-relationships).
 For non-huge projects generated Java-docs with PNG diagrams (with editable sources) it is also reliable tool.
 Some customers demand this (that Beige-UML can do, but another free UML editors can't).
-This is for programmers, so fill free to improve this project - add other diagrams, make Java-doc with SVG diagrams.
+This is for programmers, so feel free to improve this project - add other diagrams, make Java-doc with SVG diagrams.

 Demo project DemoUML.zip you can find in http://sourceforge.net/projects/beigeuml